-The Planning etc (Scotland) Act 2019 requires that a Development Plan Scheme includes a participation statement.
+- 4.1 The Planning etc (Scotland) Act 2019 requires that a Development Plan Scheme includes a participation statement.
 The aim of the DPS and the participation statement is to advertise policy related planning activity and encourage engagement in the preparation and delivery of development plans.
-It sets out when consultation is likely to take place, with whom, the likely form and the steps to be taken to involve the public at large.

-- 4.1 Participation statements have been part of the DPS since the 2008 Planning Act but the 2019 Act adds the requirement that in preparing the DPS, the planning authority seeks the views of the public at large as to the content of the Participation Statement.
-This should include seeking views on who should be engaged at different stages, and on the best approach to involving people. - 4.2 This participation statement focuses on how East Lothian will progress its second Local Development Plan (LDP2).
-The Planning (Scotland) Act 2019 puts particular emphasis on empowering and engaging with local communities in the preparation of local development plans, and the council is committed to adhering to these principles. - 4.3 Depending on the timing of its publication, the Council will also take into account the expected Scottish Government guidance on effective community engagement. - 4.4 There will be many opportunities to become involved in the preparation of LDP2.
-These will be clearly advertised, through social media, updates on our websites, invitations to everyone who has the registered on our mailing list and advertisements in the local newspapers. - 4.5 Although the preparation of the LDP has several distinct phases there are some overriding principles that the Council will employ across the progression of the plan and as afterwards through its implementation: - Participation in the plan-making process is open to everyone. - The Council is aware of its responsibilities to be as inclusive as possible and will make efforts to reach out to previously 'hard to reach' groups and overcome barriers to their participation. - We will make the best use of our resources to establish and maintain meaningful engagement with stakeholders.
+It sets out when consultation is likely to take place, with whom, the likely form and the steps to be taken to involve the public at large. - 4.2 Participation statements have been part of the DPS since the 2008 Planning Act but the 2019 Act adds the requirement that in preparing the DPS, the planning authority seeks the views of the public at large as to the content of the Participation Statement.
+This should include seeking views on who should be engaged at different stages, and on the best approach to involving people. - 4.3 This participation statement focuses on how East Lothian will progress its second Local Development Plan (LDP2).
+The Planning (Scotland) Act 2019 puts particular emphasis on empowering and engaging with local communities in the preparation of local development plans, and the council is committed to adhering to these principles. - 4.4 We are always exploring different options for consultation and would welcome any comments or views that you may have.
+Depending on the timing of its publication, the Council will also take into account the expected Scottish Government guidance on effective community engagement. - 4.5 There will be many opportunities to become involved in the preparation of LDP2.
+These will be clearly advertised, through social media, updates on our websites, invitations to everyone who has the registered on our mailing list and advertisements in the local newspapers. - 4.6 Although the preparation of the LDP has several distinct phases there are some overriding principles that the Council will employ across the progression of the plan and as afterwards through its implementation: - Participation in the plan-making process is open to everyone. - The Council is aware of its responsibilities to be as inclusive as possible and will make efforts to reach out to previously 'hard to reach' groups and overcome barriers to their participation. - We will make the best use of our resources to establish and maintain meaningful engagement with stakeholders.
 This includes individuals, local communities, employers, community councils, community planning partners, community interest groups, key agencies, the development industry, infrastructure providers, council service providers and Scottish Government. - Through the different plan stages we will include an explanation of why we are consulting, how we will be consulting and what will happen with the responses when they are received.